Statement on Safety for Disabled Guests

 It goes without saying that the electric woods occur during the hours of darkness.
 Whilst there is always adequate lighting to navigate all paths, attractions and features that are open for the event the reduced lighting levels inevitably mean that in places changes in surface and terrain will be harder to identify – particularly for those with sight impairments.

-Please download our accessibility guide to help you plan and make the most of your visit to the Festival Of Light.
+Please download our accessibility guide to help you plan and make the most of your visit to the Spirit of the Orient.
 These guides include details of disabled facilities and attractions.

-For details on the Festival of Light please download our electric woods Accessibility Guide.
+For details on the Spirit of the Orient please download our electric woods Accessibility Guide.